M-o-a-T/moat-kv/docs/source/index.rst

 DistKV is in production use as the backbone of the author's home and office automation setup.

+Note that as of DistKV 0.30, multi-word paths were replaced with dotted strings.
+Some pieces of documentation might still reflect the old style.

 .. toctree::
    :maxdepth: 2